Content (47)

 Register to join us online by noon on Tuesday, May 28.
 In-person registration closed on May 17, 2024.
 Links to the recordings can be shared with faculty, staff, students, and researchers who missed the registration deadlines.

-Faculty, staff, researchers, and students are all invited to participate in a series of events where they can explore new technologies with their IT and ITS partners across campuses and focus areas.
+Faculty, staff, researchers, and students, come participate in Cornell's event series that explores new technologies with your IT and ITS partners across campuses and focus areas!Emerging Tech Dialogues are hosted by Ithaca Chief Information Officer Ben Maddox.
+Each free day-long…

 On today’s college campus, the impact of generative AI tools is multifaceted and touches community members who never pass or enter a classroom.
 From facilities to the executive suite, generative AI applications are gearing up to reserve spaces, schedule meetings, manage email, analyze data, and…